 JAES Special Issue on Participatory Sound And Music Interaction Using Semantic Audio

 I'm guest editor of the AES journal Special Issue on Participatory Sound And Music Interaction Using Semantic Audio.
-After receiving nearly 30 great papers, the first volume with 9 accepted papers has now been published.
+After receiving nearly 30 great papers, the first two volumes (Vol. 64 and 66) with 9 and 8 accepted papers have been published.

 Audio Mostly 2017 at QMUL